vitaliytv/litellm-operator/docs/user-guide/virtual-keys.md

 **Key Not Working**
 - Check if key has expired
 - Verify budget hasn't been exceeded
-- Ensure user exists and is active
+- Ensure LiteLLM instance is running and accessible

 **Budget Exceeded**
-- Check current spend: `kubectl get virtualkey my-key -o jsonpath='{.status.currentSpend}'`
+- Check current spend: `kubectl get virtualkey example-service -o jsonpath='{.status.currentSpend}'`
 - Increase budget if needed
 - Monitor usage patterns

 **Model Access Denied**
 - Verify model is in allowed list
-- Check model aliases are correct
-- Ensure LiteLLM proxy has access to the model
+- Check that the LiteLLM instance has access to the model
+- Ensure model name matches exactly

 ## Best Practices

 ### Security
-- Rotate keys regularly
+- Use descriptive key aliases for easy identification
-- Use appropriate budget limits
+- Set appropriate budget limits and durations
-- Monitor key usage
+- Monitor key usage regularly
 - Store keys securely in your applications

 ### Cost Control
-- Set realistic budget limits
+- Set realistic budget limits based on expected usage
 - Use model restrictions to prevent expensive model usage
 - Monitor spend across all keys
 - Set up alerts for budget thresholds

-### Organization
+### Organisation
-- Use consistent naming conventions
+- Use consistent naming conventions for key aliases
-- Add metadata for tracking
-- Associate keys with users/teams
+- Group keys by purpose or team
-- Document key purposes
+- Document key purposes and usage patterns
+- Regularly review and clean up unused keys

+## Integration with Users and Teams

+Virtual Keys can be created automatically when users are created (using `autoCreateKey: true` in User resources) or created independently for service accounts and applications.

+### Auto-Created Keys

+When a User resource has `autoCreateKey: true`, a Virtual Key is automatically created with:
+- `keyAlias` matching the user's `keyAlias`
+- Same model access as the user
+- Same budget and duration settings
+- Same LiteLLM instance connection

 ## Next Steps